xbaotg/DocILE/README.md

 You can view and edit the configuration [here](config.py).
 In this file, you can config whether the model will use Post-Processing, Fast Gradient Method, and how to Ensemble outputs, you can also customize any Optimizer and Scheduler you want to use to train the model.

+### Trained Models

+You can download the weights of our three models [here](https://uithcm-my.sharepoint.com/:u:/g/personal/22520121_ms_uit_edu_vn/ES-cbanzr8BIj7PER8zhZnEBLKICnZQNVfDiubBWBQREQQ?e=sRxbfz).
+Don't forget to config the `MODEL_PATHS` in the `config.yml` and then inference with methods we used (Ensemble, Post-processing, ...).

 ### Train

 Before training, you should config hyperparameters in file `run_training.sh`.
 Don't forget to change the output directory, data path, checkpoint path, and GPU devices, too.